There are 11 Regional Forestry Hubs across Australia, which were established under the National Forestry Industry Plan 2018.

 - Plantation spatial database

-- Plantation productivity, utilisation, and recovery of hardwood products
+- Plantation productivity, utilisation, and recovery of harvested wood products

 - Plantation capability mapping